 In fact, this elevation of bands and artists and things is unnatural on its face.
 We always return to earth.
 It is our inexorable destiny.
-Put simply, and as undepressingly as possible, this generation isn't erecting monoliths of success and triumph; it is tearing them down.
-Where our fathers and mothers built, we destroy and critize.
-Where our ancestors clung and climbed, we soar and then plumet.
+Put simply, and as undepressingly as possible, this generation isn't erecting monoliths of success and triumph, we are tearing them down.
+Where our fathers and mothers built, we destroy and criticize.
+Where our ancestors clung and climbed, we soar and then plummet.
 Others illustrated time with landmarks; we pock ourselves with craters.
 And it is in the specific hope that everything in these paragraphs is somehow false that we embarked into the air, knowing that we would meet the earth with fantastic and exponential force.
-It starts by naming things by their correct names.
-We rise, we fall, we rise again.
+It starts by naming things by their correct names: We rise, we fall, we rise again.
 We are the breath of a culture heaving and racing forward with burning muscles.
 We are the pathetic and powerful youth of this generation.
 We suspect that we're going to be just fine.